 Necrotizing enterocolitis (NEC) is a serious intestinal illness in babies.

-It affects between 1 percent and 5 percent of babies in a hospital neonatal intensive care unit.
+Although NEC may develop in low-risk newborns, most cases occur in premature babies.
 NEC is more common in babies weighing less than 1,500 grams (3 pounds, 4 ounces).

 It is not clear exactly what causes NEC.
 It is thought that the intestinal tissues are somehow weakened by too little oxygen or blood flow.
 When feedings are started and the food moves into the weakened area of the intestinal tract, bacteria from the food can damage the intestinal tissues.
 The tissues may be severely damaged and die, which can cause a hole to develop in the intestine.
 This can lead to severe infection in the abdomen.